Rupert is a prolific author who has been creating engaging literature since 2002.

 Author - Herpetologist - Conservationist

 My childhood was filled with encounters with fascinating wildlife, but it was reptiles that sparked a lifelong passion for these incredible creatures.
-From watching chameleons changing colour to observing snake behaviour, these moments instilled in me a deep appreciation for biodiversity and the importance of conservation.
+From watching chameleons changing colour to observing snake behaviour, these moments instilled in me a deep respect for biodiversity and the importance of conservation.

 Since becoming an author in 2002, I have dedicated my work to sharing these experiences and advocating for snake conservation rather than indiscriminate extermination.